Željko Petrović: Managerial career

 On 21 August 2006, Petrović was appointed as the new manager of Portuguese team Boavista.
 In his first match as manager, Boavista won 3–0 against Benfica.
 However, he resigned in October 2006 after only a month and a half in charge.
-The following 2007–08 season Petrovic managed RKC Waalwijk to a second place in the Dutch 2nd division and failed to gain promotion to the Eredivisie.
-In the 2008–09 season he was Martin Jol's assistant at Hamburger SV.
+The following 2007–08 season, Petrovic led RKC Waalwijk to a second place finish in the Dutch second division, but ultimately failed to gain promotion to the Eredivisie.
+In the 2008–09 season, he was Martin Jol's assistant at Hamburger SV.

 On 28 July 2010, West Ham United confirmed Petrović as the assistant manager to manager Avram Grant.
 On 23 November 2010, West Ham parted company with Petrović after less than four months.
 Upon his departure he made controversial comments about the Premier League questioning its quality.
-In February 2010, Petrovic was named assistant to manager Guus Hiddink at Anzhi Makhachkala.
+In February 2010, Petrovic was named as assistant to manager Guus Hiddink at Anzhi Makhachkala.

 On 17 March 2015, Petrović was named the assistant to manager Dick Advocaat at Sunderland, but was sacked on 4 October later that year.
-He became assistant to manager Advocaat once more when he joined him at FC Utrecht in 2018.
+He became an assistant to manager Advocaat once more when he joined him at Utrecht in 2018.

 Botev Plovdiv

 In the beginning of June 2019, Botev Plovdiv introduced Petrović as the new manager of the club.
-Following his recommendations the club signed Marko Pervan, Philippe van Arnhem and Rodney Klooster.
+Following his recommendations, the club signed Marko Pervan, Philippe van Arnhem and Rodney Klooster.
 After a long run of poor results, on 16 October, Petrović was sacked.
-Shortly after that van Arnhem and Klooster were also released.
-In 12 games under his guidance Botev Plovdiv won only twice, achieved three draws and lost seven matches, last four of which in a row.
-The next Botev Plovdiv manager achieved seven wins in a row with the same squad attributing to the competency of Petrović.
+Shortly after that, van Arnhem and Klooster were also released.
+In 12 games under his guidance, Botev Plovdiv won only twice, achieved three draws and lost seven matches, last four of which in a row.
+The next Botev Plovdiv manager achieved seven wins in a row with the same squad, raising questions as to the competency of Petrović.

 Inter Zaprešić

 In the beginning of January 2020, Inter Zaprešić introduced Petrović as their new manager.
 On 10 April 2020, following the COVID-19 pandemic, Petrović terminated the contract with the club.

-He was appointed assistant to Advocaat again at Feyenoord in summer 2020.
+He was appointed as assistant to Advocaat again at Feyenoord in summer 2020.